mhkt19/AnomalyDetection/README.md

 ## Result:
 After training, the evaluation metrics such as accuracy, precision, recall, and confusion matrix are saved in metrics.txt.
+Since the train/test data is selected randomly in each run, the results are not deterministic across multiple runs.
+However, in most runs, the model achieves 100% accuracy on both the train and test data.

 ## Contributing:
 Feel free to contribute to this project by opening issues or submitting pull requests.